Sunday, 1 March 2020

 I found First Night Nerves hard to follow and was continually trying to catch up.
 Some of the native language speakers to whom the performers were more familiar had problems too, so (without one of those English language press books of the kind that creates a comfort zone for the regular commentators) I may have got some of this wrong.

 The plot rates as dodgy but the film’s imagery is exceptional in the best Jacques Demy tradition.
-A costume fitting has one of the leads in the grey dress decorated with the red stitched on flowers.
+A costume fitting has one of the leads in the grey dress decorated with the red stitched-on flowers.
 The pink light falls on the gauze behind which the musicians play lit by the set’s giant green neon lettering.
 The smoothly circling camera crossing the stage edge hu du men shows the action as a theatrical presentation and a domestic interior, without an edit.
 Diffusion makes the participants look like they have been dusted with icing sugar.
 Attention wanders following the narrative but it is constantly snapped back by the visuals.

 Barrie Pattison 2020